⭐⭐⭐ Take 6 minutes to read and improve your chess game ➡️ : This article was first published on, and is Copyright of Chessquestions.com

 3 Important Benefits of Studying Middlegame

-Learning openings, and basic endgame checkmate patterns is great, and you maybe able to survive a poor middlegame phase, but ultimately chess games are won and lost in each three phases.
+Learning chess opening principles, and basic endgame checkmate patterns is great, and you maybe able to survive a poor middlegame phase, but ultimately chess games are won and lost in each three phases.

 It is therefore mucho importante to also place some of your study time into the middle game for a variety of benefits.